Chapter 14:

 The creature growled again, a mixture of bat and lion noises.

-“That's...,” my sister trembled, but still tried to draw her bow as she attempted to get up.
+“That's...”, my sister trembled, but still tried to draw her bow as she attempted to get up.

 The mysterious being flapped its wings, knocking over one of the bookshelves.
 Thanks to that, the light from the window illuminated our surroundings a little more.
-I could see the apparition more clearly and at least make out its man-like silhouette.
+I could see the Apparition more clearly and at least make out its man-like silhouette.

-Still clinging to its legs, I forced myself to get up and spun around, drawing inspiration from the time Akashi threw my head into the sea.
-I hurled the creature toward another bookshelf, and they collided head-on.
+Still clinging to its legs, I forced myself to get up and spun around, drawing inspiration from the time Akashi threw my head onto the sea.
+I hurled the creature at one of the bookshelves.

 One bookshelf knocked over the next, in an extraordinarily noisy chain reaction.
 The creature grunted again, flapping its wings and slowly climbing toward the library's second floor.